cebarbosa/paintbox/docs/basic_classes.rst

 .. image:: figures/templates_emission.png

-In ``paintbox``, a combination of such templates can be invoked with the ``NonParametricModel`` class, which can be used to produce an SED with any combination.
+In ``paintbox``, we can also use templates as those shown above using the `~paintbox.NonParametricModel` class.
+For instance, to use the emission line templates shown above, we just need to do the following:

 ::